tjcw/screensavers/README.md

 script scripts/bin/do_oi to build a suitable Live Linux iso.
-To run this, you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this script as sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi freeduc bullseye or sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi gk bullseye
+To run this, you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this script as

+  sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi freeduc-bookworm bookworm

+or

+  sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi gk-bookworm bookworm

 For this, you need a Debian 12 or newer system as a real or virtual machine.